-Nominee Director is someone who acts as a non-executive director on the board of directors of a firm, on behalf of another person or firm such as an bank, investor, or lender.
-Typically there is no shareholding requirement for the nominee director but, if the bylaws of a firm impose a share qualification, he or she must obtain them within the specified period.
+Nominee Director is someone who acts as a non-executive director on the board of directors of a firm, on behalf of another person or firm such as a bank, investor, or lender.
+Typically, there is no shareholding requirement for the nominee director but, if the bylaws of a company impose a share qualification, he or she must obtain them for the specified period.

-Step 3: Fill Up the Online Incorporation form and prepare the necessary documents
+Step 3: Fill up the online incorporation form and prepare the required documents

 For each Singapore resident individual shareholder and director